If you’re a parent of a teenager, you might be worried about their alcohol use.

 - unusual behavior (for example, talking loudly, being argumentative)

-- blackouts (not remembering what happened during a certain period of time).
+- blackouts (not remembering what happened during a certain period).

 Teen alcohol abuse can have serious long-term effects